 Pennsylvania’s natural areas in state parks and forests are awe-inspiring, and the geologic stories about them have been pieced together to provide you with a glimpse of a remarkable, ancient past.

 Trail of Geology Series

 If a Trail of Geology publication exists for a state park or forest, you can find a link to the publication on the individual state park or forest pages.
-You also can search for the Trail of Geology publications in our e-library.

 Must-See Geological Features in Pennsylvania State Parks and Forests